SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Methodology

-To validate LLM-generated PoCs, we introduce an action–state differential verification method.
-The core idea is to bracket the PoC’s trigger with the same concrete action (a call or short call sequence) and monitor an agreed-upon state (public variables or view functions).
-By comparing this state before and after under matched controls, we determine whether the vulnerability has a real effect.
-This approach leverages the LLM to tailor oracles to complex protocol logic while keeping the final decision rule simple and auditable, overcoming prior work’s reliance on hand-crafted oracles and extending verification to generic static findings.
+While \enginename produces PoCs that compile, execute, and interact correctly with the target contract, action--state differential verification validates their execution outcomes and semantic correctness.
+We define a \emph{state} as a bug-relevant observable value (e.g., a public variable or view function result) obtained from execution, and an \emph{action} as the concrete interaction (e.g., a call or short call sequence) used to obtain that value.
+By comparing the state before and after under matched controls, we determine whether the vulnerability produces a real, report-consistent effect.
+This approach leverages the LLM to tailor bug-specific oracles to complex protocol logic while keeping the final decision rule simple and auditable.
+It avoids prior work’s reliance on hand-crafted oracles and enables verification for generic static-analysis findings.